• Home

 Selected publications

 Papagiannidis D*, Bircham PW*, Lüchterborg C, Pajonk O, Ruffini G, Brügger B, Schuck S (2021) Ice2 promotes ER membrane biogenesis in yeast by inhibiting the conserved lipin phosphatase complex.
-EMBO Journal. (abstract)
+EMBO Journal (abstract)

 Schuck S (2020) Microautophagy - distinct molecular mechanisms handle cargoes of many sizes.
-Journal of Cell Science. (abstract)
+Journal of Cell Science (abstract)

 Schäfer JA, Schessner JP, Bircham PW, Tsuji T, Funaya C, Pajonk O, Schaeff K, Ruffini G, Papagiannidis D, Knop M, Fujimoto T, Schuck S (2020) ESCRT machinery mediates selective microautophagy of endoplasmic reticulum in yeast.
-EMBO Journal. (abstract)
+EMBO Journal (abstract)

-Schmidt RM, Schessner JP, Borner GH, Schuck S (2019) The proteasome biogenesis regulator Rpn4 cooperates with the unfolded protein response to promote ER stress resistance. eLife. (abstract)
+Schmidt RM, Schessner JP, Borner GH, Schuck S (2019) The proteasome biogenesis regulator Rpn4 cooperates with the unfolded protein response to promote ER stress resistance. eLife (abstract)

 Szoradi T, Schaeff K, Garcia-Rivera EM, Itzhak DN, Schmidt RM, Bircham PW, Leiss K, Diaz-Miyar J, Chen VK, Muzzey D, Borner GH, Schuck S (2018) SHRED is a regulatory cascade that reprograms Ubr1 substrate specificity for enhanced protein quality control during stress.
-Molecular Cell. (abstract)
+Molecular Cell (abstract)

 Publications

-Ice2 promotes ER membrane biogenesis in yeast by inhibiting the conserved lipin phosphatase complex.
-EMBO Journal. (abstract) Papagiannidis D, Bircham PW, Lüchtenborg C, Pajonk O, Ruffini G, Brügger B, Schuck S (2021)
+Papagiannidis D*, Bircham PW*, Lüchtenborg C, Pajonk O, Ruffini G, Brügger B, Schuck S (2021)

-ESCRT machinery mediates selective microautophagy of endoplasmic reticulum in yeast.
-EMBO Journal. (abstract) Schäfer JA, Schessner JP, Bircham PW, Tsuji T, Funaya C, Pajonk O, Schaeff K, Ruffini G, Papagiannidis D, Knop M, Fujimoto T, Schuck S (2020)
+Schäfer JA, Schessner JP, Bircham PW, Tsuji T, Funaya C, Pajonk O, Schaeff K, Ruffini G, Papagiannidis D, Knop M, Fujimoto T, Schuck S (2020)

-ESCRTing endoplasmic reticulum to microautophagic degradation.
-Autophagy.
-Commentary (abstract)
+ESCRTing endoplasmic reticulum to microautophagic degradation (commentary).

 Schäfer JA, Schuck S (2020)